 Friday, June 8, 2018

 All applicants must use the MCACA online application process.
 The online application can be found at egrant.net.
 Instructions for the eGrant system can be found here and the technical requirements for the eGrant system can be found here.

-Minigrant applicants are strongly encouraged (but not required) to participate in the Data Arts Project, which can be accessed at Data Arts (Formerly the Cultural Data Project).
+Minigrant applicants are strongly encouraged (but not required) to participate in the Data Arts Project, which can be accessed at Data Arts.
 Three years of data must be submitted.

-Serving as a minigrant reviewer is a great way to give back to the community.
-It is also a great way to learn about grant writing and review from the funder’s perspective.
-Reviewers read and score all completed grant applications and then serve on a panel of multiple reviewers to discuss the applications and allocation funds.
-Many reviewers have mentioned how serving on a panel was immensely helpful when they submitted future applications.
-Additionally, reviewing grants is a great way to learn more about local arts organizations, their projects and goals.
-People interested in serving on a grant review panel should fill out this form and email email@example.com.
+Serving as a minigrant reviewer is a great way to learn about grant writing and review from the funder’s perspective.
+Reviewers read and score all submitted grant applications before attending the review panel to discuss the applications.
+Past reviewers have reported that serving on a panel improved their grant-writing and helped them learn about regional arts organizations, their projects and goals.
+People interested in serving on a minigrant review panel should fill out this form and email it to firstname.lastname@example.org.

 Questions?
 Contact The Arts Alliance at 734.213.2733 or email@example.com.